THE CATHOLIC TRADITION NEWSLETTER

 A weekly presentation of News, Information, Readings and Commentary for traditional Roman Catholics and Catholic Families remaining faithful to the teaching Magisterium as held by all faithful Catholics through the centuries.

-Vol 19 Issue 25 Editor: Rev. Fr.
+Vol 19 Issue 28 Editor: Rev. Fr.
 Courtney Edward Krier

 1. False Councils: Vatican II

-2. Fourth Sunday after Pentecost
+2. Seventh Sunday after Pentecost

-3. Saint Aloysius
+3. Saint John Gualbert

 4. Family and Marriage